 — If you liked what you read, please clap the hell out of it and follow us on Medium!

-I am an engineer in mechatronics, co-founder of Luos Robotics.
-We are developing new technologies in order to build robots easier and faster.
+I am an engineer in mechatronics, co-founder of Luos.
+We are developing new technologies in order to build and produce electronic devices easier and faster.